Blackwater to Wokingham walk

 At one point you pass the abandoned outbuildings of Brunninghams Farm on the left, no doubt awaiting redevelopment into another grand property.

 The path soon bends left and climbs gently.
-In 200m you go past a cottage onto a lane and almost immediately turn left onto a signposted footpath.
+In 200m you go past a cottage and continue briefly on its driveway, then fork left at a Y-junction onto a signposted footpath.
 Keep right at the entrance to Warren Crest Farm and follow this enclosed path past two fields, then down the left-hand side of a large field to meet the B3016.
-Cross the road carefully and go over a stile just off to the left into a field, the continuation of the footpath.
+Cross the road carefully to a stile just off to the left, the continuation of the footpath.

-- If undeterred by the warning notice follow a faint grassy path diagonally across the field to its opposite corner, heading towards the church tower 500m away.
-Go over a stile in the hedge and turn right onto Church Lane.
+- If undeterred by the warning notice go over the stile and follow a faint grassy path diagonally across the field to its opposite corner, heading towards the church tower 500m away.
+Go over another stile in the hedge and turn right onto Church Lane.
 In 125m you come to the suggested lunch stop on the right, the Queen's Oak? pub.

-Older OS maps show a bridleway and footpath linking Heath Pond to Wick Hill Lane off to the west, but the local council maintains that no such right of way exists.
-The walk route therefore has to take a somewhat less appealing route along byways to the north of the heathland.
+Older OS maps show a bridleway and footpath linking Heath Pond to Wick Hill Lane off to the west, but the footpath is not on the local authority's Definitive Map.
+Finchampstead Parish Council are working to restore this ‘missing link’, but until this happens the walk route has to take a somewhat less appealing route along byways to the north of the heathland.

-- Alternatively, take the footpath heading south from the back of the churchyard to Finchampstead's other pub (the Greyhound) at the junction of the B3348 and B3016.
-Follow Cricket Hill and its continuation (Lower Sandhurst Road) for over 1 km to Moor Green Lakes.
+- Alternatively, take the footpath heading south from the back of the churchyard to the junction of the B3348 and B3016, the location of another possible lunch pub, the Greyhound.
+Continue along Cricket Hill and Lower Sandhurst Road for over 1 km to Moor Green Lakes.

 Main route (2 km)